 Tell people how they can get involved.
 Make it easy for them to sign up and volunteer for the next event.
 Give them an overview of your programs so they know where they fit best.

 These can be charts or engaging imagery to supplement the text on your website.
-You already have videos and photos, but graphics are yet another way to present the important information you have to offer.
+You already have videos and photos, but imagery and infographics are yet another way to present the important information you have to offer.
 It helps set the important facts apart.

 More times than not, someone is looking at your page to find a way to contact the organization.
 It helps to have a meet the staff page that includes direct emails or phone numbers to different departments.
 This is a great place to provide staff bios and photos so people know who they’re speaking to.
 Make sure the organization’s address and phone number are easy to find.
 Including this information as a permanent feature at the bottom of your webpage is helpful.
 You can also include a question box on most sites, giving people the option to send a quick note rather than make a call.

 Link all of your social media platforms on your website.
 You want people to have the option to follow you and stay current on what’s happening.
 Also, include an option to share different pages of your website on social media.
 This makes it easy for people to share your message with their friends.